-After you are given a dose of methadone from a nurse, you should be observed in a post-dosing supervision room for about 20 minutes to ensure you don’t leave with any unconsumed methadone.6
+After you are given a dose of methadone from a nurse, you should be observed in a post-dosing supervision room for about 20 minutes to ensure that you don’t leave with any unconsumed methadone.6

 Methadone detoxification or methadone maintenance treatment will not be the best choice for every person dependent on opioids, but it can be a lifesaving treatment for some.
-Anyone who thinks they may have an opioid use disorder or another substance use disorder should see a treatment provider to be evaluated and discuss treatment options if needed, which may include medications for addiction treatment.
+Anyone who thinks they may have an opioid use disorder or other substance use disorder should see a treatment provider to be evaluated and discuss treatment options if needed, which may include medications for addiction treatment.

 For advice on substance abuse and help locating treatment programs, please contact a caring admissions navigator with AAC free at .